 Nests are usually built in trees, in holes, hollows, broken limbs or other tight spaces, but it also makes free-hanging nests, constructed around twigs and small branches in trees and bushes.
 The horizontal brood combs are covered in a mottled carton made from paper, which the hornets make by chewing wood fibres into a pulp, then smearing on.
 Nests, about the size of a small rugby ball, usually house a few hundred hornets; this is tiny compared to the social wasps, which can make nests the size of beach balls with perhaps 8000-10,000 individuals at the height of the summer.

 How will it spread?

 No one yet knows.
 Britain, an island surrounded by seas, has a cool, damp, oceanic climate, quite different from the continental block climate of France, which has longer hotter summers.
 Since it is only the mated fertilized queens that survive winter, to found a new nest from scratch the following spring (all other nest occupants die off), the coolness and dampness of this period is a key factor in the insects’ ability to survive or disperse.
 Coincidentally, the European hornet has been expanding its UK range in the last 30 years, probably as a response to climate change — less ferocious winters during that time.

 What can be done about it?

 Because of its invasive nature, and its selective predation of honeybees, the Asian hornet is already declared a potential pest in the UK, and measures have been put in place to try and contain and eradicate any colonies that are found.
-Any potential sightings should be made through the GB non-native species secretariat at:
+Any potential sightings should be made through the Biological Records centre and GB Non-native species secretariat.